 Friends of Washoe, the organization that owns chimpanzees at Central Washington University, announced today that the chimps will be moved as soon as possible to a sanctuary in Canada.
 CWU has accepted the decision and is cooperating fully in the transition.
-A joint statement from Friends of Washoe and CWU can be found here.
+The joint statement from Friends of Washoe and CWU can be found here.

 The Fauna Foundation Sanctuary (www.faunafoundation.org) in Québec, Canada, has applied to the Canadian Food Inspection Agency for a permit that would allow the foundation to accept the transfer of chimpanzees.
 The cost of the transfer and the care of the chimps will be paid by Friends of Washoe, a non-profit organization established in 1980 to ensure the care of the chimps.